In Ukraine we know for sure: the way to a guest’s heart is through his or her stomach! It’s all about Ukrainian cuisine.

 Special beverages of Ukrainian cuisine are uzvar, mead, kvas, zbyten, and compote.
 Uzvar is a healthy and refreshing beverage that is made of dried fruits.
 The most popular ingredients are dried apples, pears and apricots, prunes, raisins and honey.

 Ukrainian diversity and the pluralism of its nationalities are vividly reflected in its cuisine.
 The Crimean Tatar cuisine has its peculiarities due to the geography of Crimea.
-The locals’ diet is mostly comprised of meat and dairy products as well as fruits and vegetables.
+The locals’ diet is mostly meat and dairy products as well as fruits and vegetables.
 To taste true Crimean Tatar cuisine, try chibereki (чіберек) which has a crunchy crust and a juicy meat stuffing.
 It’s one of the most popular dishes and is served both as a daily meal and also on holidays.
 Khatykh (кхатикх), a traditional sour-milk drink, matches perfectly with chibereki.

 Should you be in Kyiv, visit the Crimean Tatar restaurant “Musafir”.